Examples

 sf = Salesforce(instance='na1.salesforce.com', session_id='')

-If you have the full URL of your instance (perhaps including the schema, as is included in the OAuth2 request process), you can pass that in instead using instance_url:
+If you have the full URL of your instance (perhaps including the scheme, as is included in the OAuth2 request process), you can pass that in instead using instance_url:

 from simple_salesforce import Salesforce